tuanphung/SmartTableView/README.md

 ```
 LazyTableView require some implementations in your cell, so your cell must implement this protocol.<br />
 * Don't need implement all, some methods already have default implementation.
 * No type casts required.
-ModelType is based on your cell implementation (in `height:` & `configureCell:` method).
+ModelType is based on your definition.

 Sample Project
 --------------
 There's a sample project in the Demo directory.
 Have fun!
+Or follow the instructions [here] (Doc/Examples.md)

 Usage
 --------------
 After [some setup](Doc/Examples.md), using LazyTableView is really simple.
 In your ViewController, just do:

-1. Register your cells:
+1.Register your cells:
 ```swift
 self.lazyTableView.register(RestaurantTableViewCell.self)
 self.lazyTableView.register(HotelTableViewCell.self)
 ```
-2. Push your models:
+2.Push your models:
 ```swift
 let restaurant = Restaurant()
 ... // Some extra initializions